CharlesWiltgen/how-to-podcast/skype.md

 #### OS-level recorders (Mac)

+* **[Audio Hijack](https://www.rogueamoeba.com/audiohijack/)** \(Mac, $49, records for 10 minutes without a serial number) — It does Skype recording and a *lot* more, and as such it’s a crucial tool for many podcasters.
+Rogue Amoeba is a great developer and has been making great, award-winning audio software for the Mac since 2002.

 * **[Piezo](https://rogueamoeba.com/piezo/)** ($19) — Record audio from any application, or from audio inputs like microphones.
 Records from Skype and other VoIP apps, and can save the audio to distinct channels for easy editing.

+* **[Soundflower](https://github.com/mattingalls/Soundflower)** \(Mac, free!\) — This open source software allows apps to send audio to other apps. \(A pre-built installer is available at the top of the description.\) For example, you can use Soundflower to send Skype output to apps like QuickTime Player, Audacity, etc. for recording.

 #### OS-level recorders (Windows)